aDotInTheVoid/boxcars/docs/report/report.md

 // Lifetime 1 stops.

 let exclusive_2: &mut i32 = &mut x; // Lifetime 2 starts

-// Would be compiler error to borrow `x` here, as it's already borrowed by `exclusive_2` *exclusive_2 += 10;
+// It would be a compiler error to borrow `x` here (in either way), as it's already
+// borrowed mutably/exclusivly by `exclusive_2`

+*exclusive_2 += 10;
 // Lifetime 2 ends